polterguy/polterguy.github.io/documentation/magic.lambda.pgsql/index.md

-# Magic Lambda for PostgreSQL
+# Using PostgreSQL from Hyperlambda

 This is the PostgreSQL data adapter for Magic.
 This project allows you to provide a semantic lambda structure to its slots, which in turn will dynamically create a PostgreSQL dialect SQL statement for you, for all basic